 A student must complete an application for a degree by the deadline listed on the Academic Calendar.
-An application may be secured from the Office of Student Records/Registrar or from the student's respective academic department.
+An application may be secured online at www.mvsu.edu/academics/registrar/forms, from the Office of Student Records/Registrar or from the student's respective academic department.
 The initial degree requirement evaluation is conducted by the student's academic advisor/department chair.
 Upon completion of the initial evaluation, prospective graduating seniors, who meet the requirements to be considered for the Spring or Fall Commencement, are required to complete the "Application to Graduate."
-The academic department is responsible for notifying students of deficiencies or requirements to complete the degree.
 The academic department will submit to the Office of Academic Affairs the student's "Application to Graduate" along with other supporting documents (e.g. Curriculum Outline).
 Upon approval by the Vice President for Academic Affairs, these documents will be submitted to the Office of Student Records/Registrar.
 Once the application is filed with the Office of Student Records/Registrar, a formal degree audit/evaluation will be prepared and a follow up will be sent to the student's academic department or advisor.
-The final academic clearance for prospective graduating seniors will be conducted via their academic department based on the specified date listed in the Academic Calendar.
-Should a student not complete the degree requirements by the Spring or Fall Commencement, another application must be filed and another degree audit will be performed.
+Students are responsible for obtaining the status of their graduation completion or deficiencies from their respective academic departments Should a student not complete the degree requirements by the Spring or Fall Commencement, another application must be filed and another degree audit will be performed.
 See the Academic Calendar for deadlines.